GullyKaGoku05/Trader-Sentiment-Analysis/README.md

 On Fear days, the gap narrows; high leverage is penalized more on Greed days than Fear.

 **Insight 6: No revenge trading; survivors are disciplined**
-After a loss on a Fear day, traders average only 77.6 next-day trades vs 136.8 after a win — a 44% pullback.
+After a loss on a Fear day, traders average only 77.6 next-day trades vs 136.8 after a win, a 44% pullback.
 The pattern holds across regimes, showing the cohort practices loss of discipline, not revenge overtrading.

 ## Dependencies